maxxiimo/coding-design/chp1-information-architecting.md

 ![][Prototype]

-The end result: a well-defined user interface layout for my entire application.
+**The end result**: a well-defined user interface layout for my entire application.

 TIP: As you prototype always have an eye on your bookmarked reference websites, and/or some of the [inspirational sites][Appendix 1] listed in the Appendices.

-How are other people doing this?
+**How are other people doing this?**

-Here are some examples of prototyping on paper that will give you a great idea on how others are prototyping:
+Here are some examples of prototyping on paper that will answer this question and hopefully inspire you:

 - [UI & Wireframe Sketches for your Inspiration][Inspirational]